deepjavalibrary/djl-serving/serving/docs/lmi_new/README.md

 * Multi GPU inference using Tensor Parallelism
 * Serving LoRA fine-tuned models

-LMI containers are able to provide these features by integrating popular inference libraries and exposing configurations through a unified interface.
+LMI containers provide these features through integrations with popular inference libraries.
+A unified configuration format enables users to easily leverage the latest optimizations and technologies across libraries.
 We will refer to each of these libraries as `backends` throughout the documentation.
 The term backend refers to a combination of Engine (LMI uses the Python and MPI Engines) and inference library.
 You can learn more about the components of LMI [here](deployment_guide/README.md#components-of-lmi).